liyingyinsimon/Arduino/README.md

 # Arduino

-This repository is for making Arduino project.
+This repository is for making Arduino projects.